Battle of the Yarmuk: Battlefield

 The battlefield lies in the plain of Jordanian Hauran, just southeast of the Golan Heights, an upland region currently on the frontier between Jordan and Syria, east of the Sea of Galilee.
-The battle was fought on the plain east of Raqqat stream ravine.
-That ravine joins the Yarmuk River, a tributary of the Jordan River, on its south.
+The battle was fought on the plain east of Wadi-ur-Ruqqad.
+That wadi joins the Yarmuk River, a tributary of the Jordan River, on its south.
 The stream had very steep banks, ranging from 30 m–200 m in height.
 On the north is the Jabiyah road and to the east are the Azra hills although the hills were outside the actual field of battle.
 Strategically, there was only one prominence in the battlefield: a 100 m elevation known as Tel al Jumm'a, and for the Muslim troops concentrated there, the hill gave a good view of the plain of Yarmuk.
-The ravine on the west of the battlefield was accessible at a few places in 636 AD, and had one main crossing: a Roman bridge (Jisr-ur-Ruqqad) near Ain Dhakar Logistically, the Yarmuk plain had enough water supplies and pastures to sustain both armies.
+The ravine on the west of the battlefield was accessible at a few places in 636 AD, and had one main crossing: a Roman bridge (Jisr-ur-Ruqqad) near Ayn Dhakar Logistically, the Yarmuk plain had enough water supplies and pastures to sustain both armies.
 The plain was excellent for cavalry maneuvers.

+Army setup

 Troop deployment

 Most early accounts place the size of the Muslim forces between 36,000 and 40,000 and the number of Byzantine forces between 60,000 and 70,000 (This number has been estimated by taking into account the logistical situation of the Empire and with the view that they could never have mustered such troops when the Empire was at its apex but especially not with the especially weak and exhausted realm of 628 onwards).
 Modern estimates for the sizes of the respective armies vary: some estimates for the Byzantine army are around 40,000 at most, while other estimates are 15,000 to 20,000.
 Estimates for the Rashidun army are between 15,000 and 40,000, most likely around 36,000.
 Original accounts are mostly from Arab sources, generally agreeing that the Byzantine army and their allies outnumbered the Muslim Arabs by a 2 to 1.
+Some modern historians have argued for a substantially larger Byzantine army at Yarmouk.
+Warren Treadgold, emphasizing the continued administrative and fiscal capacity of the East Roman state in the early seventh century, has suggested that the empire retained the ability to field very large field armies when resources were concentrated for major campaigns.
+Based on reconstructions of imperial military structures and pay records, Treadgold has estimated total Byzantine field forces at approximately 150,000 empire-wide during this period, and interprets the army assembled for Yarmouk as potentially numbering 80,000–100,000 or more, though he acknowledges the uncertainty of precise figures.
+This view contrasts with other scholars, who emphasize logistical constraints and avoid assigning specific numerical estimates to the Byzantine army at Yarmouk.

 The only early Byzantine source is Theophanes, who wrote a century later.
 Accounts of the battle vary, some stating it lasted a day, others six days.